patternfly/patternfly-elements/elements/pfe-navigation/README.md

 ### Features:
 * Handles responsive styling and behaviors
 * Built with accessibility & SEO best practices
-* Dynamic breakpoints - JS will detect when there isn't enough room for the menu or secondary links and collapse them, so breakpoints don't have to be manually set
+* Dynamic breakpoints - JS will detect when there isn't enough room for the menu or secondary links and collapse them, so breakpoints don't have to be manually set.
+See `pfe-navigation[breakpoint]` attribute to see what breakpoint is currently active.
-* Reports it's state to the page via the attribute `pfe-navigation-open-toggle` on the `pfe-navigation` tag
+* Reports an open dropdown via the attribute `pfe-navigation[open-toggle]`.
-* Enclosed styling and behaviors to avoid conflicts and bugs
+* Enclosed styling and behaviors for the main menu to avoid styling bugs
+* Has backwards compatibility with the previous version of the nav

 The parent DOM can also call some methods like:
 * `isOpen()` - With no params returns true if _anything_ is open, otherwise specific section names can be provided to see if a specific section is open.